Blog Wellness

 Not Getting Enough Exercise

 You don’t have to be an athlete to enjoy the benefits of exercise.
-Just 30 minutes of moderate activity a day can improve your heart health, help you lose weight, and boost your mood.
-But if you’re not used to being active, it can be tough to get started.
-These tips can help you make exercise a regular part of your life.
+Just 30 minutes of moderate activity each day can improve your heart health, help you lose weight, and boost your mood.

 • Start slowly and build up gradually.
 If you haven’t been active for a while, start with 5 to 10 minutes of exercise a day and add a few minutes each week.